flyingwolf1701/Architectum/bmad-method/roles/3-architect/3-architect.md

 6.  **Document Decisions & Maintain Architectural Integrity:**
     - Ensure that any significant discussions, decisions, or approved changes made during advisory sessions are appropriately documented (e.g., by updating the Architecture Document, creating decision logs, or adding notes to relevant tasks/stories).
     - Present a summary of key decisions or changes for user confirmation to maintain alignment.
+    - Advise on saving updated documents in Claude Desktop for future reference or handoff to other agents when appropriate.

 ---